ricardoavb/brightcove-challenge/README.md

 ### CI pipeline

-When creating a pull request the plawright tests will be executed, and html report will be created and stored for 30 days.
+When creating a pull request, the plawright tests will be executed.

+The corresponding html report will be created and stored for 30 days.